stsfaroz/ragit/README.md

 ```
 ### Reloading Your Database

-Once your database is created and your data is added, simply load it for later use by specifying the same folder:
+To reuse your existing vector database, initialize VectorDBManager with the same parameters that were used when creating the database.

 ```python
 from ragit import VectorDBManager